codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

 * Restricted Git Source

 ### Standard Git Source
-The Standard Git Source is an Argo CD application created in the GitOps Runtime namespace.
+The Standard Git Source is an Argo CD application created within the GitOps Runtime namespace.
 Manifests of Argo CD applications synced to a Standard Git Source are also deployed to the Runtime's namespace.
-Standard Git Sources are usually assigned to the default Application Project.
+Standard Git Sources are typically assigned to the default Application Project.

 **Features of Standard Git Sources**

 * Application Project
-  The default or user-defined Application Project permits deployments from any Git source repo, to any destination cluster and namespace or namespaces.
+  The default or user-defined Application Project allows deployments from any Git source repository, to any destination cluster and namespace(s).

 * Git repository
-  The Git repository referenced by the Standard Git Source can hold any kind of resource, from Argo CD applications, to config maps, Argo Workflow templates, and more.
+  The Git repository linked to the Standard Git Source can store different types of resources, from Argo CD applications, to config maps, Argo Workflow templates, and more.

 ### Restricted Git Source
-The Restricted Git Source is also an Argo CD application created in the GitOps Runtime namespace.
-Manifests of Argo CD applications synced to a Restricted Git Source are deployed to a user-defined repository.
+The Restricted Git Source is also an Argo CD application created within the GitOps Runtime namespace.
+Manifests of Argo CD applications synced to a Restricted Git Source are deployed to a user-defined namespace, not to the Runtime's namespace.
 The Application Project is automatically created and assigned by Codefresh.

-The most important feature of the Restricted Git Source is its capability to control access to the Git repositories with Argo CD application manifests, and to the clusters and namespaces where the applications can be deployed.
+The most notable feature of the Restricted Git Source is its ability to control access to the Git repositories with Argo CD applications, and to enforce deployments only to specific clusters and namespaces.

 **Features of Restricted Git Sources**

 * Application Projects
-  All Argo CD applications synced to the same Restricted Git Source must all belong to the same Application Project.
+  All Argo CD applications synced to the same Restricted Git Source must belong to the same Application Project.
 Codefresh simplifies this process by automatically creating the Application Project for the applications synced to the Restricted Git Source.
 As a user, you do not have the option to manually select the Application Project to which your applications should be synced when working with Restricted Git Sources.

-  Whenever you create a Restricted Git Source, Codefresh creates two Application Projects for the Git Source:
+  Whenever you create a Restricted Git Source, Codefresh generates two Application Projects for the Git Source with the same name as the Restricted Git Source:
-  * Application Project for the Restricted Git Source application, generally without restrictions to Git repos and destination clusters
+  * Application Project for the Restricted Git Source application, with the suffix `restricted` added to the name
-  * Restricted Application Project controlling the Argo CD applications synced to the Restricted Git Source.
-It has the same name as the Restricted Git Source, with the suffix `restricted`, for example, `team-marvel-restricted`.
+  * Application Project controlling the Argo CD applications synced to the Restricted Git Source.

 * Git repository
-  The Git repository referenced by the Restricted Git Source can hold only manifests of Argo CD applications, Application sets, and Application Projects.
+  The Git repository referenced by the Restricted Git Source can house only manifests of Argo CD applications, Application sets, and Application Projects.

 * Deployment destinations
-  Applications synced to a Restricted Git Source can be deployed to defined destination clusters and namespaces.
+  Applications synced to a Restricted Git Source can be deployed to destination clusters and namespaces defined by the Restricted Git Source.

-Here's an illustration of how a Restricted Git Source works to deploy Argo CD applications synced to it.
+The diagram below is a visual representation of how a Restricted Git Source functions in deploying Argo CD applications synchronized to it.

    {% include
 	image.html